This activity has been run in several ways:

 (Note: it might be a little confusing to students that fish regulate the amount of air, whereas this activity regulates the amount of mass, but the net effect of floating at varying levels is the same.)

-Age-dependent terms and concepts that might be useful:
+Age-dependent concepts on sinking, floating and buoyancy that might be useful:

 Heaviness, lightness, density of an object: Things that sink are “heavier” than things that float, or more specifically, they have a greater “density” (more mass for their volume; more particles packed into the same space).
 If an object has a greater density than the water it will sink - hence solids tend to sink (unless they have air in them); and gases float.